tari-project/rfcs/src/RFC-0123_One_sided_replay_attacks.md

 #### Disadvantages

-* Reorged transactions cannot be put back in if the inputs are now spent at different heights
+* Reorged transactions cannot be put back in if the inputs are now spent at different heights.
+This is a big issue if you have many reorgs, which Tari does.

 ### Enforce global commitment uniqueness

 Alice cannot send the same one-sided UTXO to Bob if we require the commitment to be globally unique.
-This does mean that pruned nodes needs to track the spent TXO set's commitment and the UTXO set.
+This does mean that pruned nodes need to track both the spent TXO set's commitments and the UTXO set.

-#### advantages
+#### Advantages
-* Safely reorg transactions
+* Transactions can be reorged safely.

-#### disadvantages
+#### Disadvantages
-* Pruned node needs to save extra data about the spent set.
+* Pruned nodes need to save extra data about the spent set.
-* Syncing pruned nodes need to provide extra info to ensure that the downloaded list of commitments is correct
+* Syncing pruned nodes need to provide extra information to ensure that the downloaded list of commitments is correct.
-  * Without requiring extra information in the header, pruned nodes need to download the entire TXO set and compare this to the output_mmr root.
+  * Without requiring extra information in the header, pruned nodes need to download the entire TXO set and compare it to the output_mmr root.

 # Change Log